-We're identifying high-performing public schools in NSW and working with them to share their effective practices with other schools across the state and beyond.
+We've identified high-performing public schools in NSW and are working with them to research and share effective practices to benefit public schools across the state.

 Our Ambassador Schools

-Ambassador schools are selected for their strong performance compared with like schools across a range of measures, including reading, numeracy, attendance and HSC performance.
-Ambassador schools will represent a range of NSW public schools, covering both primary and secondary schools, metropolitan and regional schools, and schools across a range of socio-economic contexts.
+Ambassador Schools were selected for their strong performance compared with like schools across a range of measures, including reading, numeracy, attendance and HSC results.
+Our 10 Ambassador Schools represent a cross section of NSW public schools and include primary, secondary, metropolitan, regional and schools from a range of socio-economic contexts.